dialvarezs/nanopore-analyses-data-en/content/5-genome-assembly.md

 CheckM2 is a tool designed for assessing the quality of microbial genomes recovered from isolates, single cells, and metagenomes.
 It offers an extensive suite of analyses to evaluate the completeness and contamination levels of these genomes.
 This tool is particularly valuable for microbial ecology studies and metagenomic projects where accurate genome quality assessment is crucial.

+CheckM2 uses a machine learning model trained on simulated genomes with known levels of completeness and contamination, benchmarked, and subsequently applied to MAGs from a range of different environments.

 Installation can be performed via conda, and check the help and installed version:
 ```bash
 conda install -c bioconda checkm2